The Scholar Who Stayed

 The reason he never left home was love.

-The Lightning and the Devotion
+The Storm and the Devotion

 And Warfield — who would become the most formidable theological mind of his generation — built his entire life around caring for her.